hyperledger-cacti/cacti/docs/docs/external/getting-started/enabling-weaver-network/fabric.md

         ```
   - _Asset Transfer_: _TBD_

-- _Layer-2 applications_: Let us examine the adaptations required in detail:
+- _Client (or Layer-2) applications_: Let us examine the adaptations required in detail:

   All the application changes require weaver SDK, so first you need to add the following dependency to the `dependencies` section of your application's `package.json` file:
   ```json